tszalay/PoreView/README.md

 CrampFit is the GUI program that lets you view and manipulate large datafiles efficiently, as well as add dynamic filters and superimpose plot objects.

-## Launching:
+## Launching

 Recommended: `cf = cf_launch();` or `cf=cf_launch(filename);` or `cf=cf_launch(start_dir);`
 Also works: `CrampFit`, `cf=CrampFit()`, `cf=CrampFit(filename)` etc.

 Think of the `cf_launch` file as a startup script - it sets up user-defined keyboard commands for the CrampFit program, as well as starts it in a directory of your choosing, so that File->Open will go to the right place.
 By writing `cf = cf_launch`, you are saving a handle to the CrampFit instance for later use, eg. `cf.autoscaleY()`.

 Press 'Escape' to quit at any time.

-## Adjusting View:
+## Adjusting view

 * Scrolling over a plot zooms the x-axis about the cursor position.
 * Scrolling over a y-axis zooms that y axis about the cursor position.